themaceoftime/OoT-Randomizer/README.md

 If you wish to run the script raw, clone this repository and either run ```Gui.py``` for a graphical interface or ```OoTRandomizer.py``` for the command line version.
 They both require Python 3.6+.
 This will be fully featured, but the seeds you generate will have different random factors than the bundled release.
-To use the GUI, [NodeJS](https://nodejs.org/download/release/v14.15.1/) (v14, with npm) will additionally need to be installed.
-NodeJS v16+ is currently not supported.
+To use the GUI, [NodeJS](https://nodejs.org/download/release/v18.12.1/) (v18 LTS, with npm) will additionally need to be installed.
+NodeJS v12.20.1 and earlier are no longer supported.
 The first time ```Gui.py``` is run it will need to install necessary components, which could take a few minutes.
 Subsequent instances will run much quicker.
 Supported output formats are .z64 (N64/Emulator), .wad (Wii VC, channel IDs NICE/NRKE recommended), Uncompressed ROM (for developmental purposes, offline build only) and .zpf/.zpfz (patch files, for sharing seeds with others).